dsomleff/react-camp/react-styles/README.md

     Course Goal
   </label>
 ```
 - `styled components` package allow us to create a components with have certain styles attached to them.
 Like in Vue.
-Check Button Component in this project for example.
+Check Button or CourseInput Component in this project for example.
+- Styled Components forward all props you set on them to the underline Components.
+- Styled Components can accept props and by value of this props manipulate CSS.